Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Introduction

 The structure of the paper is as follows.
-Section \ref{sec:conceptual} lays out a motivating conceptual framework for work hours that relates my approach to existing literature on overtime.
+Section \ref{sec:conceptual} lays out a motivating conceptual framework for work hours that relates my bunching approach to existing literature on overtime policy.
 Section \ref{sec:data} introduces the payroll data I use in the empirical analysis.
-In Section \ref{sec:empstrat} I develop the generalized bunching-design approach, with Appendix \ref{app:kinkdesign} expanding on some of the supporting formal results.
+In Section \ref{sec:empstrat} I develop the generalized bunching-design approach in the context of the overtime application, with Appendix \ref{app:kinkdesign} expanding on some of the supporting formal results and further generalizations.
 Section \ref{sec:results} applies these results to estimate effect of the FLSA overtime rule on work hours, as well as the effects of proposed reforms to the FLSA.
-Section \ref{sec:policy} discusses the empirical findings from the standpoint of policy objectives, and \ref{sec:conc} concludes.
+Section \ref{sec:policy} discusses the empirical findings from the standpoint of policy objectives, and Section \ref{sec:conc} concludes.